-A netted play structure – designed for walking, not jumping – is gives kids a reason to get on all fours to climb and play.
+A netted play structure – designed for walking, not jumping – gives kids a reason to get on all fours to climb and play.

 Slides Built Into the Slopes

 Taking a leaf from the slides at the Admiralty Park playground, Jubilee Park’s playground also has slides which make use of the hilly terrain.

 Wading Pool at the Forbidden Spring

-For those wish to explore more can make their way up the slope of Fort Canning Hill to reach Pancur Larangan or Forbidden Spring.
+Those wish to explore more can make their way up the slope of Fort Canning Hill to reach Pancur Larangan or Forbidden Spring.

-Welcome, Jubilee Park at Fort Canning Park
+What Else is at Jubilee Park at Fort Canning Park

-With all these developments, Jubilee Park at Fort Canning Park is a welcomed spot in the city that families will enjoy.
-It is located opposite Liang Court and Fort Canning MRT station.
+Jubilee Park at Fort Canning Park is a welcomed spot in the city that families will enjoy.
+It is located at the junction of Clemenceau Avenue and River Valley Road.